danbiocchi/oxidizedoasis-websands/readme.md

 OxidizedOasis-WebSands is designed to provide a solid foundation for building scalable web applications with strong security features.
 Our goal is to showcase the capabilities of Rust in creating high-performance, secure web services while maintaining excellent developer ergonomics.

+## 📚 Documentation

+Comprehensive documentation for OxidizedOasis-WebSands is available to help developers, administrators, and users understand and work with the system effectively:

+- [Software Development Document](docs/Software_Development_Document.md): Detailed technical specifications, architecture overview, and development guidelines.
+- [Security Audit Report](docs/Security_Audit.md): In-depth analysis of the project's security measures and recommendations for improvement.
+- [Security Backlog](docs/Security_Backlog.md): Ongoing security tasks and improvements planned for the project.

+These documents provide valuable insights into the project's structure, security considerations, and future development plans.
+We encourage all contributors and users to review these resources for a deeper understanding of OxidizedOasis-WebSands.

 ## ✨ Key Features

 - 🔒 Robust user authentication system with JWT (JSON Web Tokens)